 New Yorkers hit the beach in Coney Island, Brooklyn, during an extended stretch of scorching weather in August 2018.
 The number of 'very hot' days per year in the Big Apple has steadily climbed since 1960.
 (Photo: Drew Angerer/Getty Images)

 My hometown isn't the only city that's progressively gotten hotter over the past several decades.

-A new interactive graphic published by the New York Times in partnership with the Climate Impact Lab uses historical climate data and localized climate projections to chart the average number of days per year that the temperature has reached 90 degrees Fahrenheit in your hometown.
+An interactive graphic published by the New York Times in partnership with the Climate Impact Lab uses historical climate data and localized climate projections to chart the average number of days per year the temperature has reached 90 degrees Fahrenheit in your hometown.

 Simply plug in your birth year and your hometown to compare how much hotter it is now and how much hotter it's expected to become by the end of the century or by the time you turn 80.
 (Oddly, Seattle doesn't pull up any results.
 According to the analysis, it is "not prone to 90 degrees days" even though this past summer the normally temperate city experienced at least 10 of them.
 So in my case, I'm left to rely on anecdotal evidence.)

 When I enter my adopted hometown, New York City, I'm presented with a sobering, slightly sweat-inducing picture.

 In 1980, the New York City area could expect an average of eight days per year when the temp reached 90 degrees or above.
 Today, New Yorkers can expect the thermostat to sail to 90 degrees or higher on 11 days per year on average.
 If I still happen to be living in the Big Apple when I'm 80 (god forbid), I can expect there to be 27 "very hot" days per year with the average range being between 16 and 34 days.